“A voice user interface is an interface in which the user interacts with the system by means of their voice.”

 - what it costs extra to call from abroad

 - find out if they can share their MB’s with their roommates or family members

 Decide on your focus area.
 What can be done relatively fast and easy and where are for instance complex back-end integrations needed?
 Start small and simple and cover this topic(s) really well.

 Last but not least: always keep your end user in mind.
 We, of course, hope this goes without saying but just to be sure… Your end users are the ones you are creating the action for.
 If you forget about them you might end up with something that is quite solid from a technical perspective but not useful or user-friendly at all.
 Involve your users from the start; let them help in deciding the scope, test the first prototypes, give their opinion on the (tone of) voice you choose for your action and so on.
 It will definitely pay off!

 In the next episode of this series, we will cover the subject of creating a well-defined personality for your company’s voice assistant.
 Stay tuned!

-On April 9th, we organize an Afternoon Update about how to create the best user experience for voice apps, with great cases from companies like bol.com.
-It’s free for DDMA members (in Dutch)!
+On May 14th, we organize a Digital Talk about how to create the best user experience for voice apps, with great cases from companies like bol.com.
+Feel free to join us (the event is in Dutch)!